-The next example shows the command for creating a database running the voter sample application, using a custom configuration file, 2nodedeploy.xml, and the node zeus as the host.
+The first example shows the command for creating a database using a custom configuration file, 2nodedeploy.xml, and the node zeus as the host.

-The following example takes advantage of the defaults for the host and deployment arguments to start a single-node database on the current system using the voter catalog.
+The second example takes advantage of the defaults for the host and deployment arguments to start a single-node database.

-\$ voltdb create voter.jar
+\$ voltdb create